THE STATUES OF PÈRE LACHAISE

 The project ‘Mon Ami’ whilst created in a graveyard is not about a graveyard.

 Paris attracts me and fascinates me.
-A city where the souls of strangers I can only dream of as being ‘friends’ rest.
+A city where the souls of strangers I can only dream of as ever being ‘friends’ rest.

 In the empty streets of Atget’s early twentieth century Paris there’s a spirit of life, yet his pictures were often void of people.